ibudasov/ibudasov.github.io/Azure.md

+# Resource Manager

+**Resource Groups** are at their simplest a logical collection of resources.
+There are a few rules for resource groups.
+- Resources can only exist in one resource group.
+- Resource Groups cannot be renamed.
+- Resource Groups can have resources of many different types (services).
+- Resource Groups can have resources from many different regions.

 # Azure VWAN

 Azure Virtual WAN is a networking service that allows you to centrally manage and configure routing for your hybrid and multicloud networks.
 With Virtual WAN, you can connect multiple virtual networks together under a single routing construct called a Virtual WAN hub.
 This hub acts as a central point that connects all of your spokes (virtual networks) together.